GH-Sri/AlphaTaxonomy/Models/Models.md

 ![output-eval](Evaluating_Output.png)

 #### Interpretability
 From the vector space embedding we are also able to extract the “top words” associated with each cluster.
 The table below helps add interpretability to our model, and helps to suggest trends that may be linking the companies in each sector.
+(5 of 10 sectors are shown for brevity)

 |Sector 1 |Sector 2|  Sector 3|  Sector 4|  Sector 5|
 |-------- |-------- |-------- |-------- |-------- |